![]() |

 This entry updated before 7 March 2001.

-then the variable is said to possess a uniform distributionThis is incorrect.
-It should have been
+then the variableThis is incorrect.
+It should have beenis said to possess a uniform distribution

-then the variable is said to possess a normal distribution
+then the variableis said to possess a normal distribution

 (Thanks to Ian M. Dew of Pacific-Sierra Research Corp. for this correction.)